MiKTeX/miktex/README.md

 ### Finalizing

-These are the final steps: update the file name database again and, if you used the `--admin` option, remove the `.miktex` directory, which was created in the previous steps:
+These are the final steps: update the file name database again:

     initexmf --admin --update-fndb

+If you used the `--admin` option to set up a shared MiKTeX installation, remove the user `.miktex` directory:

     rm -fr ~/.miktex

 ## Testing